CFenner/NSPanelPro-Config/README.md

 # NSPanelPro-Config

-Based on the great work of @Blakadder and others.
+Based on the great work of Blakadder and others.

 - https://blakadder.com/nspanel-pro-sideload/
 - https://blakadder.com/nspanel-pro-secrets/